kartgoel/HydraDocumentation/docs/userInterface/libraryFE.rst

 A
 ~~~~~~~~~~~~~~

-This drop-down bar allows the user to select which AI model to view.
+This drop-down bar allows the user to select which trained AI model to view.

 B
 ~~~~~~~~~~~~~~